RomanistHere/RomanistHere.dev/src/routes/md/second-layer/worked.md

 description: Companies Roman worked at.
 ---

-I've worked at 4 companies so far.
+I've worked at 5 companies so far.
 It all began in a small local digital agency and ended up going worldwide.
 I'll list companies by relevancy - from current to old ones.

+## Peterson Academy (PA)

+[Link](https://petersonacademy.com).
+Who doesn't know Dr. Jordan B Peterson?
+I had a lucky opportunity to be at the very base of a team who founded and launched the Academy.
+And what a great team we gathered.
+Started out as a team of a few people and grew to multiple teams, one of which I was lead of before I moved to become a head of web security.
+Since Dr. Peterson is rather a famous persona, there is a lot of work in that area and I enjoy it, while not abandoning full-stack development of course.
+Remote.

 ## NLX

-[Link](https://nlx.ai/our-team).
-New York based startup where I work remotely right now and the best place I've worked at.
+[Link](https://nlx.ai/).
+New York based startup where I worked remotely and at that moment it was the best place I've worked at.
 I got to work with Svelte, React, Vue and Elm here.
 Thanks to Peter, I have seriously advanced my skills in Functional Programming.
 Apart from our own applications: Voice Compass and Dialog Studio - I've done some projects for big clients I can't name and participated in our [open source SDK](https://github.com/nlxai) development as a developer and lead.

 ## Nord Security (NordVPN, NordPass)